ardillahsetiawan/crud-reactjs/README.md

-this is just a simple crud using reactjs
+just a simple crud using reactjs